VickersCode/MyWiki/langs/python/advanced-operators.md

 | //       | Floor division | x // y  |

 ## Order of Operations
 Maths will be evaluated in this order.
-The two operators have the same precedence, it will be evaluated from left to right.
+If two operators have the same precedence, it will be evaluated from left to right.

 | Operator                                                         | Description                                           |
 | ---------------------------------------------------------------- | ----------------------------------------------------- |